Questions: Scott Mollman, Workshop Coordinator workshops@kcactf5.org

 - Workshops are 75 minutes for a single session or 150 minutes for a double session.

 - Workshops can be geared to specific skill levels: beginner to advanced.
-Don’t assume your topic is too basic or too advanced.
-There is likely an audience for what you have to offer.
+Do not assume your topic is too basic or too advanced.
+There is an audience for what you have to offer.

-- For scheduling purposes, presenters will be limited to presenting only 3 workshops at any one festival.
+- For scheduling purposes, presenters are limited to presenting only three workshops at any one festival.

-- For popular topics presenters may be asked to present a workshop at two different times in the week.
+- For popular topics presenters may be asked to present a workshop at two separate times in the week.

-- In order to facilitate scheduling, please keep the workshop coordinator informed of any changes to your proposal or to your time availability due to other festival commitments.
+- To facilitate scheduling, please keep the workshop coordinator informed of any changes to your proposal or availability due to other festival commitments.

-- Undergraduate students will not be permitted to present workshops on their own, however, Graduate Students are encouraged to apply to lead workshops.
+- Undergraduate students are not permitted to present workshops on their own, however, Graduate Students are encouraged to apply to lead workshops.

-All workshop proposals are tentatively accepted, unless informed otherwise by workshop coordinator, Scott Mollman.
-You will not be informed as to when and where your workshop is until the calendar of events comes out in January on the website.
+Workshop proposals are tentatively accepted, unless informed otherwise by workshop coordinator, Brad Carlson.
+You will be informed of the specific meeting time and location of your workshop when the festival guide is published in early January.

 Proposals